 There’s no stopping nor breaks for these boys – Only twenty-eight games to prove that you deserve Lord Stanley.
 Good luck finding another sport that requires that much work and devotion to win the title.

 Basketball players sit out for the season with ingrown fingernails.
-Baseball players refuse to play because of blisters.
+Baseball pitchers can’t pitch because of blisters.
 Hockey players ask to play more after having their faces stitched back together.
 If that’s not a warrior, I don’t know what is.

 7. The Lingo